Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Exactly what happens if I assign a value to a variable that’s not large enough to hold it?
+Q: Exactly what happens if I assign a value to a variable that's not large enough to hold it?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

 A: Roughly speaking, if the value is of an integral type and the variable is of an `unsigned` type, the extra bits are thrown away if the variable has a `signed` type, the result is implementation-defined.
-Assigning a floating-point number to a variable—integer or floating—that’s too small to hold it produces undefined behavior: anything can happen, including program termination.
+Assigning a floating-point number to a variable—integer or floating—that's too small to hold it produces undefined behavior: anything can happen, including program termination.

 </div>
 <!-- END: div -->